-Golden Retriever Puppies: Pictures And Facts - Dogtime
+Golden Retriever Puppies: Cute Pictures And Facts - Dogtime

-If there is anything that can prove there’s at least an ounce of purity and good in this world, it’s a Golden Retriever puppy.
+If there’s anything that can prove there’s at least an ounce of purity and good in this world, it’s a Golden Retriever puppy.
 Maybe you’ve checked out the Golden Retriever puppies in the pictures above and are already feeling the warm fuzzies in your heart.

 Golden Retrievers are somehow both majestic and completely silly; they’re simultaneously big ol’ goofballs and compassionate listeners.

-If you’ve decided that a lil’ Golden Retriever puppy is right for your family–which, let’s face it, there are few reasons as to why they wouldn’t be right for you–here are some things to expect once you bring back that fluffy ball of energy and slobbery kisses home.
+If you’ve decided that a lil’ Golden Retriever puppy is right for your family–which, let’s face it, there are few reasons as to why they wouldn’t be right for you–here are some things to expect once you adopt that fluffy ball of energy and slobbery kisses.